eclipse-vertx/vert.x/core_manual_groovy.md

 Changes permissions on a file or directory.

-This function can be called in two different ways:
+This method can be called in two different ways:

 * `chmod(file, perms, handler)`.